AbelHristodor/AbelHristodor.github.io/_posts/2024-09-11-securing-docker-containers.md

 ## Writing Secure Docker Containers: Best Practices and Strategies

-Containerization has become a cornerstone of modern software development, offering a lightweight, scalable, and efficient solution for deploying applications.
+Containerization has become a **cornerstone** of modern software development, offering a *lightweight*, *scalable*, and *efficient* solution for deploying applications.

 [Docker](https://www.docker.com/) is one of the most popular container platforms, but with its convenience comes the need for careful security considerations.
-Ensuring your Docker containers are secure is essential to protect against vulnerabilities, mitigate risks, and ensure the integrity of your applications.
+Ensuring your Docker containers are **secure** is essential to protect against *vulnerabilities*, *mitigate risks*, and *ensure the integrity* of your applications.

 Below are key practices and strategies for writing secure Docker containers, ranging from user permissions to container image scanning.

 ---

 #### 1. **Run Containers as Non-Root Users**

-By default, Docker containers run with root privileges, which poses a significant security risk if a container is compromised.
-If an attacker gains access to a container running as root, they may also gain root access to the host system, leading to serious security breaches.
+By default, Docker containers run with **root privileges**, which poses a significant **security risk** if a container is compromised.
+If an attacker gains access to a container running as root, they may also gain root access to the **host system**, leading to serious security breaches.

 Configuring containers properly to run as a non-root user reduces this risk.
 You can do this by adding a user to your Dockerfile:

 ```dockerfile
 # Dockerfile